Patbox/StyledChat/README.md

     "advancementChallenge": "...", // Finishing advancement challenge (local variables: ${player}, ${advancement}) "advancementGoal": "...",      // Finishing advancement goal (local variables: ${player}, ${advancement}) },
-  "permissionStyles": {            // Permission based overrides, applied from highest to lowest
+  "permissionStyles": [            // Permission based overrides, applied from highest to lowest
+    {
-    "permission.test": {           // Permission string required to use
+      "permission": "...",  // Permission string required to use "style": {
         // The same values as in "defaultStyle", however it will handle missing ones just fine
         // By applying next valid
       }
-  },
+    } // You can have as many permission overrides as possible
+      // Just remember to have most important ones above least (so for example Admin, Moderator, Helper) ],
   "legacyChatFormatting": false,    // Enables support for legacy (&x) codes in chat (only when typed by player) "defaultEnabledFormatting": {
     "type": false